-Staff used a nationally recognised tool to identify deteriorating patients and mostly escalated patients within the specified time scales.
+Staff used a nationally recognised tool to identify deteriorating patients and mostly escalated them as required.
+We were aware of some incidents where the deteriorating patient was not escalated in a timely manner which may have impacted on care.
 The tool included recording physical observations; for example, blood pressure, pulse and respirations.
 Staff told us they knew when they had to call for medical review.

 Patients were not always reviewed by a consultant within 14 hours of being admitted to the trust as per NHS England Clinical Standard Two.
 The trust had systems to monitor the time to first consultant review and to see if patients had regular ongoing review.
-We received trust level, site specific, data which indicated 63% of patients were reviewed within 14 hours during Monday to Friday with a lower percentage of patients reviewed on Saturday and Sunday.
+We received trust level, site specific, data which showed that 77% of patients were reviewed within 14 hours during Monday to Friday with a lower percentage of patients reviewed on Saturday and Sunday.
 The data was taken between 28 March and 3 April during a 4-hour sample period.
-However, from the five files we sampled on the medical wards, we saw that 100% of patients were seen in a timely manner; although we were told this was not always the case for medical outliers.
-Medical outliers are patients who may be on another speciality ward due to high occupancy levels within the trust.
-There is a risk to patients' ongoing care needs and plans if they are not reviewed in a timely manner.
+However from the seven files we sampled on the medical wards we saw that 100% of patients were seen in a timely manner.